Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: Double Chains

-We will argue that for each triangulation of~$\sigma$ there exists a line~$\ell$ that separates $C_u$ from $C_l$ and that intersects all anchored triangles in a well-defined order.
+We will argue that for each triangulation of~$\sigma$ there exists a line~$\ell$ that separates $C_u$ from $C_l$ and that intersects all anchored triangles.
 This is clear if the apices of all anchored triangles lie on the other chain or outside the hourglass.
 Now consider a triangulation of the sequence~$\sigma$ where at least one anchored triangle has its apex at a vertex $v$ inside the hourglass.
-Let $r$ be a ray that starts at a point on $u_1 l_1$ and passes through~$v$ such that the supporting line of $r$ separates $C_u$ from $C_l$ (such a ray must exist since $v$ is inside the hourglass).
-Observe that $r$ intersects at least one triangle that is not anchored, because the triangle whose interior is intersected by~$r$ before reaching $v$ cannot be anchored.
-Let $\Delta$ be the first such triangle whose interior is intersected by~$r$.
+Let $r$ be a ray that starts at a point on $u_0 l_0$ and passes through~$v$ such that the supporting line of~$r$ separates $C_u$ from $C_l$ (such a ray must exist since $v$ is inside the hourglass).
+Then $r$ intersects at least one triangle that is not anchored, because the triangle whose interior is intersected by~$r$ before reaching $v$ cannot be anchored.
+Let $\Delta$ be the first non-anchored triangle whose interior is intersected by~$r$.
 Then $\Delta$ has one vertex on $C_u$ and one vertex on $C_l$.
 By assumption, the third vertex of~$\Delta$ cannot be inside the hourglass, so it must lie outside.
-This means that one of the vertices of~$\Delta$ has to be either $u_n$ or~$l_n$.
-This implies that either all anchored triangles at $C_u$ or or all anchored triangles $C_u$, respectively, have their apex at the opposite chain.
-Thus, also for this triangulation there exists a line~$\ell$ that separates $C_u$ from $C_l$ and that intersects all anchored triangles in a well-defined order.
+This means that one of the vertices of~$\Delta$ has to be either $u_{h-1}$ or~$l_{h-1}$.
+This implies that either all anchored triangles at $C_u$ or or all anchored triangles $C_l$, respectively, have their apex at the opposite chain.
+Thus, also for this triangulation there exists a line~$\ell$ that separates $C_u$ from $C_l$ and that intersects all anchored triangles.
+Observe that every such line intersects the anchored triangles in the same order.

 Now we proceed similarly as in the proof of Hurtado, Noy, and Urrutia~\cite{hurtado_noy_urrutia}: we observe that an anchored triangle at $C_u$ and an anchored triangle at $C_l$ can change their relative position along~$\ell$ only if they have an edge in common and this edge is flipped.
-This results in an overall number of $(n-1)^2$ flips. } \ShoLong{}{ \begin{proof} \prfemptywedge \qedopt \end{proof} }
+This results in an overall number of $(h-1)^2$ flips. \qedopt \end{proof}